-Democracy was facing its toughest test 153 years ago and Abraham Lincoln's fine words in the Gettysburg Address was a turning point that saved it.
+Democracy was facing its toughest test 159 years ago and Abraham Lincoln's fine speech at Gettysburg was a turning point that saved it.

 The Irish brigades of New York and Pennsylvania had played heroic roles in stopping the Rebels’ advance.
 The Pennsylvania 69th was directly in the firing line for Pickett's Charge, the epicenter of the battle, and they stood firm while units around them fled.